a-agmon/dfembeder/README.md

 tbl.search(vector).limit(10).to_list()
 ```

-3. You can use its Llamaindex `VectorStore` interface
+3. You can use its LlamaIndex `VectorStore` interface

 ```python
 from dfembed import DfEmbedder, DfEmbedVectorStore